paulross/PythonExtensionPatterns/doc/sphinx/source/thread_safety.rst

 Here is an example of out sublist ``append()``.

-In the body of the function it makes a ``super()`` call and then introduces a ``sleep()`` which allows the Python interpreter to switch threads (it should not).
+In the body of the function it makes a ``super()`` call and then introduces a ``sleep()`` which allows the Python interpreter to switch threads (it should not because of the lock).

 .. code-block:: c